 These are some of the flatter loops or pockets.
 This makes them a little harder to hook, especially when twisted.

 The Dyneema daisy does not have much stretch, which increases impact forces on daisy falls.
 By how much?
 I don't know exactly and I don't believe it is a big issue.
 The upside of less stretch is that it transfers force better when bounce testing.
-Dyneema webbing is light, which is noticeable when making thousands of aid moves.
+Dyneema is far lighter than nylon, which you notice when lifting your aiders and daisy thousands of times.
 If you want the heavier nylon version of this daisy, check out the Metolius Nylon Daisy Chain.
 The Monster is my favorite because I am obsessed on all things light.